bmontt/Peak_Finding_Toolbox/README.md

 # Peak Finding Toolbox for Auditory Analysis

-A Python toolkit for detecting and visualizing peaks in electrophysiological and audio signals.
+This toolkit is designed for the detection and visualization of peaks in electrophysiological and audio signals.

 **Supported Use Cases**